hongshuochen/XGBoost-calculator/README.md

-# XGBoost Parameters and FLOPS Calculator
+# XGBoost Parameters and FLOPs Calculator

 Calculates Parameters and FLOPS of XGBoost models.